Donald Duck: Goin' Quackers: Versions

-Donald Duck Advance is a re-release of the original game for Game Boy Advance.
+A 2D platformer for the Gameboy Color that ditches the original 3D segments for a complete 2D approach to the game, not unlike Ubisoft's original Rayman game, was released by Ubi Soft Milan, developed on the same engine as Rayman 2's Gameboy Color version.
+This version later got remade with the title Donald Duck Advance for Game Boy Advance.
 This version was developed by Ubi Soft Shanghai, who were responsible for developing the PS1 version.
-It was released in 2001 (December 15 in North America and November 16 in the PAL region).
+It was released in 2001 (November 15 in North America and November 16 in the PAL region).